adambor/SolLightning-sdk/README.md

     //Create anchor provider
     const anchorProvider = new AnchorProvider(connection, wallet, {preflightCommitment: "processed"});
     //Create the swapper instance
-    const swapper = new Swapper(anchorProvider, _urlOfIntermediary); //URL of the running intermediary node instance
+    const swapper = new Swapper(anchorProvider, _urlOfIntermediary, null, _wbtcTokenPubkey); //URL of the running intermediary node instance, and token mint pubkey (address) of the WBTC token minted on devnet (see intermediary node's instructions)
     //Initialize the swapper
     await swapper.init();
     ```